 The policy language begins with the premise that all risks of direct loss are covered, but then excludes coverage where other insurance is needed (flood, auto, or boat insurance), or altogether uninsurable (nuclear hazard) and.those things falling under home maintenance categories such as an aging roof, rotted gutters, gradual seepage, old paint, etc.

 "We insure against risks of direct loss to property...if that loss is a physical loss to the property; however we do not insure loss..." ...caused by risks associated with general home maintenance (wear and tear), unusual hazards (theft to a dwelling under construction, or vandalism to a home left vacant for over 30 days), and others as listed above.

 (Note: this is a paraphrased, partial list.
-See your homeowners policy for the complete wording)
+See your own homeowners policy for the complete wording)

 Notice how coverage is provided wherever it’s not specifically excluded.
-Thus, to deny payment of a claim, the burden of proof is on the insurance company to show that coverage is excluded.
+To deny payment of a claim, the burden of proof is on the insurance company to show that coverage is indeed excluded.

-For both the HO-3 and HO-5, this is how coverage on dwellings and out-buildings works.
+For both the HO3 and HO5 policy, this is how coverage on structures, dwellings and out-buildings works, too.

 Overall, Open Perils provides protection to you for any reason not specifically excluded.
 Named Perils, on the other hand, provides coverage only for those Perils listed, or specifically named, in the policy.
-So if something happens to your personal property, and the peril causing damage isn’t listed, the HO-3 isn't going to be any help.
+We recommend the HO5 form when available.
+For a comparative list of HO5 policies available through our office, click HERE.

 To discuss your personal situation with a Gordon Atlantic Insurance professional, please call us toll free at 1-800-649-3252.
 Prefer to type versus talk?
 Click below!

 We are local insurance experts serving the South Shore for over 70 years.

 Click below to get a free quote for your personal or business insurance.